core-wg/resource-directory/draft-ietf-core-resource-directory.md

 registration with an RD.
 To use the interface, the endpoint sends a POST request to the registration resource returned in the Location header option in the response returned from the intial registration operation.

 An update MAY update the lifetime or context registration parameters "lt", "con" as in {{registration}} ) if the previous settings are to be retained.
-Parameters that are not being changed changed SHOULD NOT be included in an update.
+Parameters that are not being changed SHOULD NOT be included in an update.
 Adding parameters that have not changed increases the size of the message but does not have any other implications.
 Parameters MUST be included as query parameters in an update operation as